dsherret/decorator-routes-superagent-client/readme.md

 decorator-routes-superagent-client
 ==================================

-A client implementation for superagent.
+A decorator-routes client implementation for superagent.